robertylewis/robertylewis.github.io/_pages/teaching.md

 ### Logic and Proof

-I am helping develop an open-source course and text on mathematical proof and argument.
+I have developed an open-source course and text on mathematical proof and argument.
 The course uses examples from the [Lean](https://leanprover.github.io) proof assistant.
 We have designed the course to encourage students to think about mathematics from three perspectives: the formal (logic and natural deduction), the informal (natural-language concepts and proofs), and the semi-formal